 - Dairy free vanilla ice cream is another great option.

-- Vanilla yogurt goes great with berry cobbler.
+- Vanilla yogurt also goes great with this berry cobbler.

 How to store:

-Store any leftovers in an airtight container in the fridge for upper to 7 days.
+Store any leftovers in an airtight container in the fridge for up to 7 days.

 Frequently asked questions: